vportal/HEVD/README.md

 ####  3. Reclaim freed HEVD object

 Right now we need to reclaim the freed HEVD object spraying again with NpFr (DATA_QUEUE_ENTRY) objects.
-The code is the that used previously in step 1.
+The code is the same  used previously in the step 1.

 It's important to use the same unique pipe name that was used in the first spray.
 The reason of this will be explained in the next section and it's related with the cleanup process.
 At this point the memory layout is showed below: